cappuccino/cappuccino/README.markdown

 Introduction
 ------------
-Cappuccino is an open-source framework continuously developed since 2008, released under the LGPL2 license.
+Cappuccino is an open-source framework in continuous development since 2008 and released under the LGPL2 license.
 It implements as much of the proven NeXTStep/Apple Cocoa API as practicable in the modern web browser environment.
-Resulting applications are served as HTML, JavaScript, and CSS, allowing deployment from any web server.
+Resulting applications are served as HTML, JavaScript, and CSS, allowing deployment from any web host.

 Benefits of Cocoa over raw HTML/Javascript/CSS:
-* Cocoa's rich selection of interface controls are abstracted to HTML, CSS, and JavaScript.
+* Cocoa's rich range of interface controls are abstracted to HTML, CSS, and JavaScript.
+These go beyond the functionality provided by current browser standards, and only require minimal HTML5 support.
 * These design patterns and APIs provide a solid foundation for application development.
-These proven APIs provide browser-independent functionality which is a superset of formal browser capabilities.
+The APIs have been proven over forty years and provide browser-independent functionality which is a superset of current browser capabilities.
+* Custom interface controls can reliably build on basic Cocoa controls if extended or new functionality is required.
-* Robust event-handling mechanisms ensure responsive and interactive applications.
+* Robust event-handling mechanisms, a superset of those provided by current browsers, ensure responsive and interactive applications.
 * Internationalization and localization technologies simplify global deployment.
 * Consistent and predictable behavior across different platforms enhances reliability and user experience.
-* Objective-J's message-passing architecture, which the Cocoa APIs leverage, promote loose coupling of an app's component functionality — making large scale development more reliable.
+* Objective-J's [message-passing architecture](https://en.wikipedia.org/wiki/Message_passing), which the Cocoa APIs leverage, promote loose coupling of an app's component functionality — making large scale development more managable.
-* Comprehensive documentation for Objective-J is supplemented by two decades of resources for Objective-C and Cocoa.
+* Comprehensive documentation for Objective-J is supplemented by over two decades of resources for Objective-C and Cocoa.
 Additionally, a large public catalog of Objective-C Cocoa applications offers valuable guidance for development.
-Translation to Objective-J of such sample code is often trivial.
+Translation of such sample code to Objective-J is often trivial.
-* Toolchain stability - use of proven APIs means one won't experience the churn which is all too common in the generic browser-app ecosystem.
+* Toolchain stability - use of proven APIs means an absense of the churn which is all too common in the current generic browser-app ecosystem.

 Check out a [live demo of the standard interface controls provided by Cappuccino](https://cappuccino-testbook.5apps.com/#ThemeKitchenSink)